codetony25/react-redux-starter-boilerplate/README.md

 ```
 ## Usage

-Navigate in the project and run the good ol' npm install and start to boot up the localhost:8080.
+Navigate in the project and run the good ol' npm install and start to boot up the localhost.
 Feel free to change the port anytime in /webpack/config.js
 ```
 npm install
 npm start
 ```

+Browser Sync will start up and open your browser to the current hosted port.

 There are more commands to which I have included in the package.json file which include the following:
-- `npm start` starts up localhost:8080 with browserSync and hot reloading
+- `npm start` starts up localhost with browserSync and hot reloading
 - `npm run compile` compiles project and puts them in the /dist folder.
 - `npm run deploy` removes the dist folder and compiles afterwards.
 - `npm run clean` removes the dist folder and clears npm cache.